opf/openproject/docs/operations/backup/manual/backup.md

 RAILS_ENV=production bundle exec rake backup:database:create
 ```

-The command will create dump of your database which can be found at `OPENPROJECT_DIRECTORY/backup/openproject-production-db-<DATE>.sql` (for MySQL) or `OPENPROJECT_DIRECTORY/backup/openproject-production-db-<DATE>.backup` (for PostgreSQL).
+The command will create dump of your database which can be found at `OPENPROJECT_DIRECTORY/backup/openproject-production-db-<DATE>.backup`.

 Optionally, you can specify the path of the backup file.
 Therefore you have to replace the `/path/to/file.backup` with the path of your choice